 Other Florida wildlife exhibits include snakes, lizards, and tortoises.

-Wonder Gardens Wild Wonders Encounter is offed on select days at 11:30 a.m.
+Wonder Gardens Wild Wonders Encounter is offered on select days at 11:30 a.m.
 Join this fun, guided adventure to meet and feed Sulcata tortoises and Rainbow lorikeets and learn more about their amazing species.
 Encounters last approximately 30 minutes.
 Animal Encounters are in addition to park admission.
 Admission can be paid separately online or in the Welcome Center.
 Book ahead – slots fill up quickly!

 Wonder Gardens offers a variety of events and programs for all ages throughout the year.